delhoume/khufu/Readme.md

 Thanks to the wonderful OpenSeaDragon project, all you have to do is use a Custom Embedded Source in an HTML page, run the **khufu** Web Server where your images are, and they become instantly viewable, whatever their pixel dimensions and disk size.

-You first create an HTML file that defines a custom tile source for OpenSeaDragon
+1. Create an HTML file that defines a custom tile source for OpenSeaDragon

 ````
 <meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0">